shelvacu/storybouncer-heroku/views/development.md

 Current Development
 ===================

 Storybouncer is constantly being developed!
-(Well not technically 24/7, I need to sleep at some point)
+(Well not constantly 24/7, I need to sleep at some point)

 #### Done!
 Things that *have* happened

-*		Donate link [here][1]

-[1]: /donate "Don't feel obliged to click me"
+*		The site works! (ie not much)

 #### Going to happen
 These things are coming on to the site.